 ng extract-i18n --output-path src/locale

 Note that it is good practice to keep all localization files in one place.
-For that purpose, we have used the --output-path
+For that purpose, we use the --output-path

 command option.
-If everything went well, you should have the messages.xlf
+If everything went well, you should find the messages.xlf

 directory.
-This file represents the source language file that we will later use as a basis for other XLIFF (XML Localization Interchange File Format) files.
+This file serves as the source language file, which will be used as a basis for creating other XLIFF (XML Localization Interchange File Format) files.

 Also, extract-i18n

 supports extraction in different file formats.
-In this tutorial, we have used the default one, the xlf
+In this tutorial, we use the default format, the xlf

 .
-You can find more info regarding the extract-i18n
+You can find more information regarding extract-i18n

-Now that we have successfully extracted the source language file, we need to translate it into new languages.
-To achieve this, we are going to make a copy of the messages.xlf
+Now that we have successfully extracted the source localization messages, we need to translate them into other languages for our app.
+In our case, this means French.
+To do this, we'll copy the messages.xlf

 file and rename it to messages.fr.xlf

 .
-This new file is going to hold the translations for the French.
-Adding any new language in the future would follow the same procedure.
-Also, keeping the locale code in the file name is a good practice.
-Therefore, navigation through the project and future changes are a bit easier.
+This new file will contain the French translations.
+The procedure for adding any new language in the future will be the same.
+Additionally, keeping the locale code in the file name is a good practice.
+This approach simplifies project navigation and the implementation of future changes.

 The messages.xlf